GilianPonte/gilianponte.github.io/_pages/publications.md

 <section class="music-page">

   <header class="music-hero">
-    <p class="music-eyebrow">No research talk here</p>

-    <h1>Music</h1>

     <p>
+      No research talk here.
 I would much rather hear about your favorite band.
 Here are a few albums that have been on heavy rotation lately.
     </p>
   </header>